 Our Ofsted inspection in November 2021, which took place during the COVID 19 pandemic, judged the school to be Good.
-For additional context, the inspection took place with 22 members of staff absent as a result of needing to self-isolate.
-The report heighted many strengths in the school, including: Leadership and Management, Personal Development and the Sixth Form, which were all graded as 'Outstanding'.
+The report highlighted many strengths in the school, including: Leadership and Management, Personal Development and the Sixth Form, which were all graded as 'Outstanding'.
+This is an exceptional achievement given that the new Education Inspection Framework is known to set the bar for the 'Outstanding' higher than ever before.